-Anaerobic respiration is the process of creating energy without the presence of oxygen.
+Anaerobic respiration is the process of ATP synthesis without adequate oxygen delivery to tissues.
 Sometimes the body cannot supply the muscles with the oxygen it needs to create energy, for example during intense exercise.
 Without the process of anaerobic respiration, there would be no energy supplied to muscles in these times of high demand.

 This article will consider the process of anaerobic respiration and its clinical significance.

 Process of Anaerobic Respiration

 Without oxygen, the electron transport chain (ETC) cannot continue as there is no terminal electron acceptor.
 Therefore, the usual number of ATP molecules cannot be created.
 Cessation of the ETC leads to reduced activity of the reactions before this step, such as the TCA cycle and glycolysis.
 The anaerobic pathway utilises pyruvate, the final product of glycolysis.

 Without the functioning ETC there is an excess of NADH and pyruvate.
 Pyruvate is subsequently reduced to lactate (lactic acid) by NADH, yielding NAD+.
 This reaction is catalyzed by the enzyme lactate dehydrogenase.
 By recycling NAD+, the process of glycolysis is able to continue as the supply of NAD+ has been replenished.
 Glycolysis produces 2 net ATP molecules, which can be used for energy.

 While these 2 ATP molecules are much less than would be produced by aerobic respiration, without anaerobic respiration there would be no other method of ATP production.
 Anaerobic glycolysis happens faster than aerobic because less energy is produced for every molecule of glucose broken down (2ATP vs 32ATP), so more glucose must be broken down at a faster rate to meet energy demands.

 Removal of lactate

 The lactate produced as a result of anaerobic respiration must be removed from the blood as it is acidic.
 There are two main ways to do this:

 - Lactate is transported to metabolically active cells, such as in the heart and brain.
 Here it is converted back to pyruvate, which is then utilised in the TCA cycle.